Boussau/boussau.github.io/tutorials/simulatingDNAEvolution/index.md

 Hypothesis 2 means that, when a change occurs, there is an equal probability to move from the starting state to any of the three other states.
-To make our life simpler, we are going to allow that we pick the same starting state, $i.e.$ we allow changes from state
+To make our life simpler, we are going to allow that we pick the same starting state, *i.e.* we allow changes from state
 $x$ to the same state $x$.
 As a result we can re-use the same distribution as above.

 Finally, we need to be able to draw waiting times between changes, given